kannan-16/lab-js-22-prograd-premier-league/README.md

 ## Starter code

 The `src/data.js` contains an array of 250 players.
-We are talking about the array of 250 _objects_ containing the info about each movie.
+We are talking about the array of 250 _objects_ containing the info about each player.
 Here is one example of how the data is displayed:

 ```javascript
 {